Every industry has its jargon. So we’ve put together this helpful guide to the language of logistics.

 Incoterms - International consignment delivery terms.
 Incoterms embrace many factors including insurance, type of transport mode and associated costs, product costs, package costs etc.

 Inventory - Technically, a list of items held in stock or on the asset register of an organisation.
 But often used to mean the stock itself.

 Job - The work done to meet a customer or production order and which, for production control and purchasing purposes, has a unique identification (adapted from The Official Dictionary of Purchasing and Supply by KH Compton and DA Jessop).

 Job Lot (Production) - A relatively small number of specific types of products produced at the same time.

 Job Lot (Purchasing) - Goods arranged in separate portions for sale by auction.

-Jobbing - The manufacture of customer’s orders by the job usually carried out in small lots or batches and of different product types.
+Jobbing - Manufacturing customer’s orders by the job, usually carried out in small lots or batches and of different product types.

-Joint Liability - In contract terms this means that the responsibility for a liability is to be taken by all parties jointly involved in the contract.
+Joint Liability - In contract terms, this means the responsibility for a liability is jointly taken by all parties involved in the contract.

-Just In Time (JIT) - Originally a concept imported from Japan, based on the idea that only sufficient quantities should be manufactured or be made available to satisfy customers’ immediate needs.
+Just In Time (JIT) - Originally a concept imported from Japan, the idea that only sufficient quantities should be manufactured or made available to satisfy customers’ immediate needs.
 Relies for its success on an efficient supply chain.

 Kaizen - A Japanese term, much favoured when Japan was the world leader in cutting-edge industrial practices.
 Translates into English as “continuous improvement”.